osebas15/Tyme/WorkingArticle.md

             if multipick have options for start and done/next i.e if multi then class if single then object

+            remove canDoConcurrently if multipick then assume concurrency only need the first subactivity for multistep sequential activity

+            consider continuos task that are processed in the background

         show current activity
         figure out focus
             focus should be enumed